 Do I give contractors paid time off or overtime pay on holidays?

 The applicable federal law is the Fair Labor Standards Act (FLSA), which establishes minimum wages and overtime pay.
 It does not, however, cover independent contractors.
-As a result, independent contractors generally receive the compensation and benefits outlined in their contract.
+As a result, independent contractors generally receive the compensation and benefits outlined in their Independent Contractor Agreement.
 This usually does not include paid time off, or holiday pay.

 If you are using a staffing agency, or your independent contractors are employees of another company, however, they may be eligible for paid time off and overtime through their agency or employer.
 Depending on your agreement with the agency or employer, those workers may or may not be required to work holidays.